|

 Join artist Jim Plaxco as he covers a broad array of issues facing the artist or photographer who is looking to either create their initial presence on the Internet or to improve their existing presence.
 Topics covered include planning your online strategy; identifying a web site solution; blogging for your art; strategies and alternatives for online selling; using social media to promote yourself; using SEO to improve your search engine ranking; options for email marketing; advertising online; and understanding web analytics.

-Dot Chain Mail Jewelry To Programming Grid
+Chain Mail Jewelry

 register ($5.00)